I moved to Portlandia in springtime 2012 from Boston,

 friend spontaneously texting me at 5:00am and running away with me

-to a harbor island during a tempest in March to watch the grey
+to a Boston harbor island during a tempest in March to watch the

-dawn, standing on the cliffs, whipped by wind and rain.
-In
+grey dawn, standing on the cliffs, whipped by wind and rain, and 2.

 Portland, I enjoy the wet greenness, towering trees and luminescent